Robin Meißner

-Robin Maximilian Meißner (born 8 October 1999) is a German professional footballer who plays as a centre-forward for club VfL Osnabrück on loan from Dynamo Dresden.
+Robin Maximilian Meißner (born 8 October 1999) is a German professional footballer who plays as a centre-forward for club VfL Osnabrück.

 Career

 Meißner made his professional debut for Hamburger SV in the 2.
 Bundesliga on 1 March 2021, coming on as a substitute in the first minute of second-half stoppage time against his former club FC St. Pauli.
 The away match finished as a 1–0 loss for Hamburg.

 On 30 January 2022, Meißner joined Hansa Rostock on loan until the end of the season.
 On 27 July 2022, he moved on a new loan to Viktoria Köln.

 On 4 July 2023, Meißner moved to Dynamo Dresden on a two-year deal.
 On 13 August 2025, he was loaned by VfL Osnabrück in 3.
 Liga.

+After helping the team securing promotion, Meißner signed a permanent contract with VfL Osnabrück.